Best Meditation Cushion for Vipassana

 2. Pressure relief

 Cushion shapes and support styles were matched to common long-sit problems such as numb legs, thigh compression, knee pressure, ankle discomfort, and lower-back strain.
-If your cushion and floor support are already close but posture still drifts during longer sessions, compare meditation knee straps for Vipassana sitting before assuming you need a different cushion.
+Posture can still drift after cushion height and floor support are close; meditation knee straps provide a different form of stabilization before the entire cushion setup is replaced.

 3. Adjustability and structure